Certified Network Infrastructure Technician (CNIT®)

-On successful completion students can demonstrate the highest levels of knowledge, competency and confidence in complex site environments, demonstrating efficiencies in both time and cost, coupled with a focus on quality and accuracy in order to achieve project closure on time and within budget.
+On successful completion learners can demonstrate the highest levels of knowledge, competency and confidence in complex site environments, demonstrating efficiencies in both time and cost, coupled with a focus on quality and accuracy in order to achieve project closure on time and within budget.

 A CNIT® can also feel confident that they are progressing through The Global Network Infrastructure Education Framework.
 They also gain an internationally recognised BTEC Level 4 Professional qualification and official CNIT® certification.
-This certification enters the student into a commitment to life-long learning and offers the perfect portal to ensure knowledge; skills and certification remain current and up-to-date.
+This certification enters the learner into a commitment to life-long learning and offers the perfect portal to ensure knowledge; skills and certification remain current and up-to-date.
 Each certification gained from CNet Training requires re-certifying every three years.
 The process is simple, cost effective and easy via an online learning management system allowing knowledge to be brought up-to-date to reflect the very latest changes and technical developments within the industry.
-Re-certified students can also benefit from utilising the latest program material, can continue to use the CNIT® logo and post nominal letters for the next three years.
+Re-certified learners can also benefit from utilising the latest program material, can continue to use the CNIT® logo and post nominal letters for the next three years.

 This program is designed for those wishing to extend their knowledge, practical hands-on skills, qualifications and certifications into a wider project environment as a Site Delivery Manager with aspirations to progress into roles such as:

 Interest Free Payment Option Available for UK Residents